goat-community/goat-subtitles-videos/README.md

 The subtitles should be saved in the WebVtt-format and in UTF-8 encoding.
 In Visual Studio Code an extension is existing for the .vtt file type.

-You can test the subtitles the related video with the VLC Media Player.
+You can test the subtitles of the related video with the VLC Media Player.